stephenconnolly1/PSFileEncryption/README.md

 A PowerShell module to perform symmetric AES based file encryption and decryption using a key derived from a user-provided password

-The module is desiged to work in Constrained PowerShell Language environments where native methods of .NET objects is forbidden.
+The module is designed to work in Constrained PowerShell Language environments where native methods of .NET objects is forbidden.
 The module is therefore written in C# code and compiled

 ## Build instructions